MAIF/react-forms/README.md

   ```javascript
   ({rawValues, value, onChange, error}) => <input type="text" className="is-invalid" value={value} onChange={e => onChange(e.target.value)} />
   ```
 - **props**: a json object merged with default props.
-For exemple, if format `select` is setup, you can add all [props](https://react-select.com/props) to csutomize react-select
+For exemple, if format `select` is setup, you can add all [props](https://react-select.com/props) to customize react-select
 - **options**: An array of options for the select field (if format `select` is setup)
 - **optionsFrom**: A url to fetch array of options for the select field (if format `select` is setup)
 - **transformer**: A function to transform options to a valid format for react select, by default the code try to do it himself.